 If you own or rent your workspace, business personal property insurance (also known as business contents insurance) is included as part of your commercial property insurance.
 If you run your business out of your home, the items you use to run your business probably wouldn’t be covered by your homeowner’s insurance because they’re considered business property.

 Business personal property, also known as business contents, includes the things you need to run your business.

-For tax purposes, BPP insurance is a tax-deductible business expense, so it makes sense for small business owners to protect their tangible property with this coverage as the premiums can help reduce your tax bill.
+For tax purposes, BPP insurance is a tax-deductible business expense, so it makes sense for small business owners to protect their tangible property with this coverage as the premium can help reduce your tax bill.

 Business personal property insurance covers your real property, known as tangible assets, but not your intangible assets.

-Your tangible assets are things you can physically see or touch, such as a desk or computer.
+Your tangible assets are items you can physically see or touch, such as a desk or computer.
 For these assets, their value is easily defined and can be covered by a business personal property policy.

 Intangible property includes things like trademarks or patents your business may own.
 Such intellectual property might also have value to your business, but they’re not covered by business property insurance, and their market value is much harder to determine.

 If you filed a claim on a computer that was insured for its actual cash value, the insurance company’s valuation of the item would consider the price of buying the same type of computer, how old it is, how much useful life it had, and deduct the amount of depreciation to produce an assessed value for your claim.

 If your computer was insured for its replacement value, the insurance company would cover the cost of buying a brand-new replacement.